BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 layout: post
 title: Atomic Properties in Swift
 permalink: /atomic-properties/
-share-img: "/img/initialization-with-literals-share.png"
+share-img: "/img/atomic-properties-share.png"
 ---

 Swift has no language features for defining atomic properties.
 However, the lack of @synchronized or atomic modifier that we used to in Objective-C is compensated with the diversity of locking APIs available in Apple's frameworks.
 In this article let's take a look at different ways of designing atomic properties in Swift.

-Before going straight to the code, make sure we understand the core concepts related to *concurrent programming* and *atomicity*.
+First off, make sure we understand the core concepts related to *concurrent programming* and *atomicity*.

 ### Concurrency and Multitasking